 I did one.

 .0007% of the world’s population complete an ironman every year.
 Walking down the street in the United States and you’ll meet 1 Ironman in every 1000 people.
-Guess it depends on your circle, because I’ll see four or five of them during every road workout.
+Guess it depends on your circle, because I’ll see four or five Ironman calf tattoos during every road workout.

-The entire race took longer than it was for us to drive from the Eastern Shore back to Indianapolis.
+The entire race for me took longer than it was for us to drive from the Eastern Shore back to Indianapolis.

 If not now, when?
 If not you, then who?
 I couldn’t answer those questions!

 I once wrote down one hundred things that I wanted to do before I died.
 A full Ironman was on there.
 But, that was not a deep enough present-day why.

 My major “why” had to do with others.
 My family, Josh Fugate, Izzy, and Tyler Trent.
 A friend from church, Todd Dolbeer passed away from pancreatic cancer days before the race and I thought about him as well.